adopt-it/Github_webhook/README.md

 ### Prerequisites 📋

-Since the webservice will be launched as a microservice, it will be platform-independent as long as the following requirements are satisfied:
+Since the webservice will be launched as a microservice, it will be platform-independent as long as the following requirements are satisfied and installed onto the OS:
 ```
-- OS:
+* OS:
-  - Mac OS
+  * Mac OS (the webservice was developed into MacOS Mojave 10.14.5)
-  - GNU/Linux
+  * GNU/Linux or any Unix-based supporting docker
 Docker-Compose
 Docker
 Github client